Peninnah in the Bible: A Bitter Wife

 Poor Peninnah!
 It couldn’t have been easy living in the shadows of a woman like Hannah.
 If only she could have focused on her blessings, however, rather than blaming Hannah for her deficits.
 God blessed Peninnah with a husband who cared for her and many children, but it wasn’t enough.

-Read about Peninnah in Scripture: 1 Samuel 1
+Read about Peninnah in the Bible:

 Let's chat!
 What are your thoughts?